 With a guarantor mortgage, the guarantor (normally a close family member) promises to meet the mortgage repayments if the borrower fails to do so.
 The guarantor is locked into the agreement until the loan to value ratio (LTV) has sufficiently reduced (typically over 80%).

-For many guarantor loans the borrower still needs a deposit, but there are guarantor mortgages up to 100% available where the guarantor offers their own property as security.
+For many guarantor loans, the borrower still needs a deposit, but there are guarantor mortgages of up to 100% available, where the guarantor offers their own property as security.
 These are very risky, however, because it’s possible the guarantor could lose their home if the borrower defaults.
 Before signing up to a guarantor mortgage, it’s important to make sure both the guarantor and the person taking out the mortgage fully understand how the process works and the risks involved.
 For example, if the mortgage terms can’t be met, the guarantor’s house may be at risk.

 A family deposit mortgage is a way for your family to help you without them having to gift you any money.
 A family member can deposit money into an account linked to the borrower’s mortgage; this money is then offset against the mortgage.
 Often a borrower needs to deposit at least 5% themselves, but this varies between lenders.

-Once a set period of time has passed, or enough of the mortgage has been repaid, the family member will then get their money returned in full, and often with interest paid.
+Once a set period of time has passed, or enough of the mortgage has been repaid, the family member then gets their money returned in full, and often with interest paid.
 The benefit is that the family member doesn’t lose any money, and helps someone else; however, they may also be missing out on better interest rates compared with other savings accounts.

 When considering your budget, it’s not just the mortgage deposit you need to think about – there’s a number of additional fees you might need to pay to get a mortgage.

-This will likely be the largest of the additional mortgage costs, it can cost up to £2,000.
-Most mortgages will have a mortgage arrangement or booking fee, but there are also many mortgages that don't (but normally have a higher interest rate), so it's worth shopping around.
+This is probably the largest of the additional mortgage costs – it can cost up to £2,000.
+Most mortgages have a mortgage arrangement or booking fee, but there are also many that don’t (though they normally have a higher interest rate), so it’s worth shopping around.